sheriff1/vtvisyelp/README.md

 						User profiles: 320
 						User reviews: 992

-	S---> How many restaurants are near Virginia Tech (can be verified by "stufte" website)         [*] -see above
+	S---> How many restaurants are near Virginia Tech (can be verified by "stufte" website)         [X] -see above

-	D---> How many categories of restaurants are there near Virginia Tech                           [*] this was done in Extract_Categories.java, the problem now is to identify which categories we need to consider for our visualization. see list_categories_VT.txt to see the list.
+	D---> How many categories of restaurants are there near Virginia Tech                           [X] this was done in Extract_Categories.java, the problem now is to identify which categories we need to consider for our visualization. see list_categories_VT_Food_only.txt to see the list.

  	D---> How many restaurants are within each these categories										[ ]
+		see list_categories_VT_Food_only.txt for the list of categories we care to display

 	S---> The earliest and latest dates of reviews of restaurants                                   [ ] -near Virginia Tech
 			-for each category